A lexicographic section of the braid arrangement and the modified Artin presentation: Abstract

 \section{Abstract}

-In the present paper, we consider a ``lexicographic section'' of the braid arrangement, and give a presentation of the fundamental group of its complement using the braid monodromy technique.
-We show that the resulting presentation coincides with the modified Artin presentation given by Margalit--McCammond.
-Moreover, we generalize the construction to the Manin--Schechtman arrangement $MS(n,k)$, a generalization of the braid arrangement.
-In particular, we give a presentation of $\pi_1(\mathbb{C}^5 \setminus MS(5,2))$, which is the simplest and nontrivial example of the Manin--Schechtman arrangements.
+We study a specific line arrangement obtained from a generic $2$--section of the braid arrangement, and compute the fundamental group of its complement via braid monodromy.
+We show that the resulting presentation of the fundamental group coincides, under the identification of generators, with the modified Artin presentation introduced by Margalit and McCammond.
+Moreover, we extend the construction to the Manin--Schechtman arrangements $MS(n, k)$, which are higher analogues of the braid arrangement.
+Focusing on the case $k = 2$, we obtain an explicit presentation of $\pi_1(\Cb^n \setminus MS(n, 2))$.